masumrumi/Kaggle_Projects/README.md

-# Kaggle Projects
-This is a repository of all the kaggle projects
+This repository consists of some of my work from Kaggle.